Do you enjoy listening to eastern bluebirds (Sialia sialis) and would like to figure out when they sing and why their songs and calls vary so much?

 How diverse can a male bluebird song repertoire be?

 Based on bluebird songs’ sonograms, ornithologists have been able to identify 309 different song types.
 Many may sound similar to a human ear but have different phrases, tones, and combinations only discernible on sonograms.

 Ornithologists also noted that song types were unique to each individual and had little overlap with other males’ song types.
-Of the 309 identified song types given by five males, only six song types were shared by other bluebirds in the group of 5 individuals in the study.
+Of the 309 identified song types given by five males, only six song types were shared by other bluebirds in the group.

 This song type is perhaps the most common across the eastern bluebird range—recording by Paul Marvin –Xeno-Canto.